Finding a new home for your pet

 Increase its adoptability and spread the word

-The following are a few simple tips to try and re-home your pet before bringing it to a shelter:
+The following are some tips to try to re-home your pet before bringing it to a shelter:

 - Give yourself time to re-home your pet.
 It can often take weeks to months to find it the best home.

 - Increase your pet's adoptability by having it spayed or neutered and groomed.
 Make sure your pet is up-to-date on vaccinations.

 - Never abandon your animal.
 Animal Humane Society is an open-admission organization and we will accept any animal for any reason.

 - For additional tips, please contact our Pet Helpline.

 Rescue groups that focus on caring for and helping families re-home a specific breed are available for almost any type of dog.
 Organized by people who have extensive knowledge of a specific breed, these groups provide a variety of opportunities for your pet, including the possibility of your pet staying in foster care until a new home is found.

 Review our list of animal welfare partners or visit Petfinder.com.

 Information provided by other organizations, including links to external websites, does not constitute endorsement by Animal Humane Society of the opinions, information, products or services of that organization.